alephium/www/src/content/news/alephium-h1-project-update-1f2076978f00/index.md

 #### Naming contest

-In the 5th week, we queried the community through <a href="/news/post/alephium-naming-competition-c1b736797461" >a naming contest.</a> There were many parts of the project that needed naming and it was clear for everyone involved that these names had to be sourced from the community.
+In the 5th week, we queried the community through [a naming contest.](/news/post/alephium-naming-competition-c1b736797461) There were many parts of the project that needed naming and it was clear for everyone involved that these names had to be sourced from the community.

 The smallest denomination, or the Satoshi equivalent of ALPH became the SET, Alephium’s custom Virtual Machine became ALPHRED, and Alephium’s smart contract programming language got baptized RALPH.

 #### Gate.IO AMA

-We held our <a href="/news/post/gate-io-ama-with-alephium-67b50d179d72" >first external AMA within the Gate.io channels.</a> It was, to say the least, an interesting and high-intensity experience!
+We held our [first external AMA within the Gate.io channels.](/news/post/gate-io-ama-with-alephium-67b50d179d72) It was, to say the least, an interesting and high-intensity experience!

 <figure id="b557" class="graf graf--figure graf--iframe graf-after--p">
 <h1 id="not-acceptable">406 Not Acceptable</h1>